Reperion/BMAD-METHOD/docs/mermaids/core-system-class-diagram.md

 # Core System Class Diagram

-This class diagram describes the structure of key entities within the system and their relationships.
+This class diagram describes the structure of key entities within the Location-Based Content Platform and their relationships.

 ```mermaid
 classDiagram